Usability testing: examples

 • Identify pain points and usability issues: Uncover issues with the design of your digital solution.

-• Understand your users: Ensure you’re meeting—if not exceeding—your users’ wants and needs.
+• Understand your users: Ensure you’re meeting your users’ wants and needs.